Loriowar/relation_builder/README.md

 ### How to install?

-In additions to `gem instal` you need to
+In additions to `gem install` you need to

 ```ruby
 include RelationBuilder::InitializeOptions